MSc Environmental Consultancy

 Part-time students can take modules in an order that suits their circumstances.
 As already mentioned, the research project can be based on a problem in your workplace.
 This is particularly attractive to employers sponsoring your studies.

-We assess through coursework, project work - including group work and exams.
+We assess through coursework, project work and group work.
 You may also be assessed through viva voce.

 See our full glossary of assessment terms.